Every problem may be different, but effective problem solving asks the same four questions and follows the same method.

-When you know the exact nature of the problem, you reduce the risk of wasting time.
+When you know the exact nature of the problem, you shorten the time frame needed to find a solution.
 This reminds me of a story I was once told.

 Homeowners love a well-kept lawn but hate mowing the grass.

 Many companies and inventors raced to figure out a more time-efficient way to mow the lawn.
 Some even tried to design robots that would do the mowing.
-They all were chasing the solution, but only one inventor took time to understand the root cause of problem.
+They all were chasing the solution, but only one inventor took time to understand the root cause of the problem.

 Most people figured that the problem was the labor required to maintain a lawn.
 The actual problem was just the opposite: maintaining a lawn was labor-intensive.
 The rearrangement seems trivial, but it reveals the true desire: a well-maintained lawn.

 The best solution?
 Remove maintenance from the equation.
 A lawn made of artificial grass solved the problem.
 Hence, an application of Astroturf was discovered.

 This way, the law always looked its best.
 Taking a few moments to apply critical thinking identified the true nature of the problem yielded a powerful solution.

 One thing I’ve learned from tutoring high school students in math: they hate word problems.